 We thus tentatively conclude that at least some of the results in Experiments 1a-c are due to compensation for visually evident effects of the pen on the configuration of articulators that are relevant to the /s/-/ʃ/ contrast.
 This suggests that listeners can normalize or ‘explain away’ some effects of the pen (if they are sufficiently visually evident).
 Equipped with this insight, we turn to the second question we seek to address: how is listeners’ adaptation to unexpected pronunciations affected by the presence of an incidental (visually evident) cause for those pronunciations?

+In line with this hypothesis, visual evidence of articulatory obstruction has also been found to affect the perception of the phonetic contrast we focus on here: the presence of a bite block has been found both to impact the acoustics of /s/ and /ʃ/ productions, and to elicit compensation in perception (McFarland & Baum, 1995; Baum et al. 1996).

 Lip rounding seems to effect /ʃ/ more than /s/ː